ohmjs/ohm/doc/api-reference.md

   assert.equal(semantics(g.match('Guy Incognito')).x(), 'INCOGNITO, Guy');
 </script>

-The value of an operation or attribute for a node is the result of invoking the node's matching _semantic action_, which is chosen as follows:
+The value of an operation or attribute for a node is the result of invoking the node's matching semantic action.
+In the grammar above, the body of the `FullName` rule produces two values -- one for each application of the `name` rule.
+The values are represented as parse nodes, which are passed as arguments when the semantic action is invoked.
+An error is thrown if the function arity does not match the number of values produced by the expression.

+The matching semantic action for a particular node is chosen as follows:

 - On a _rule application_ node, first look for a semantic action with the same name as the rule (e.g., 'FullName').
-If the action dictionary does not have a property with that name, use the action named '_nonterminal'.
+If the action dictionary does not have a property with that name, use the action named '_nonterminal', if it exists.
+If not, the default action is used, which returns the result of applying the operation or attribute to the node's only child.
+There is no default action for non-terminal nodes that have no children, or more than one child.
 - On a terminal node (e.g., a node produced by the parsing expression `"-"`), use the semantic action named '_terminal'.
-If the action dictionary does not have a property with that name, you will automatically get one that just returns the node's *primitive value*.
+If the action dictionary does not have a property with that name, the default action returns the node's *primitive value*.
 - On an iteration node (e.g., a node produced by the parsing expression `(letter | "-" | ".")+`), use the semantic action named '_iter'.
-If the action dictionary does not have a property with that name, you will automatically get one that returns an array containing the results of applying your operation or attribute to each child node.
+If the action dictionary does not have a property with that name, the default action returns an array containing the results of applying the operation or attribute to each child node.

-#### Arity

-When a semantic action is invoked, the arity of the function must equal the number of values produced by the corresponding parsing expression.
-Unlike many other parsing frameworks, Ohm does not have a syntax for binding/capturing -- every parsing expression captures all the input it consumes, and produces a fixed number of values.
-In the grammar above, the body of the `FullName` rule produces two values -- one for each application of the `name` rule -- so the semantic action `FullName` must have two arguments.

-The `*` (zero or more) and `+` (one or more) operators do not change the arity: the expressions `"a" "b"` and `("a" "b")+` both produce two values.

 ### Parse Nodes

-When a semantic action is invoked, the arguments are the child nodes of the current node, and `this` is bound to the current node.
-There are three types of node: _terminal_, _rule application_ nodes, and _iteration_ nodes.
-No matter what the type, a node `n` has the following methods and properties:
+Each parse node is associated with a particular _parsing expression_ (a fragment of an Ohm grammar), and the node captures any input that was successfully parsed by that expression.
+Unlike many parsing frameworks, Ohm does not have a syntax for binding/capturing -- every parsing expression captures all the input it consumes, and produces a fixed number of values.

+A node `n` has the following methods and properties:

 <b><pre class="api">n.child(idx: number) &rarr; Node</pre></b>